PONGO ENVIRONMENTAL AWARDS

 The 2016 Pongo Environmental Awards

-The recipients of the 2016 Pongo Environmental Awards were:
+The recipients of the 2016 Pongo Environmental Awards are:

 The 2015 Pongo Environmental Awards

-The recipients of the 2015 Pongo Environmental Awards were:
+The recipients of the 2015 Pongo Environmental Awards are:

 The 2014 Pongo Environmental Awards

-The recipients of the 2014 Pongo Environmental Awards were:
+The recipients of the 2014 Pongo Environmental Awards are:

 About the Pongo Awards

-Pongo is the genus for the scientific name of the orangutan: Pongo pygmaeus (Bornean orangutan) and Pongo
+Pongo is the genus for the scientific name of the orangutan: Pongo pygmaeus (Bornean orangutan), Pongo abelii (N. Sumatran orangutan), and Pongo tapanuliensis (Tapanuli orangutan).
+Pongo, therefore, refers to orangutan in Latin.

 The Pongo Awards were originally created to honor individuals for distinguished support to the mission of the Orang Utan Republik Education Initiative.
-The award consists of a certificate with the recipient’s name, date of the honor, a statement as to why the recipient was selected, and a sculpted bust of an adult Bornean male
+The award consists of a certificate with the recipient’s name, date of the honor, a statement as to why the recipient was selected, and a sculpted bust of an adult male Bornean orangutan mounted on a base with the inscription of the recipient and the date.
+The orangutan bust design was expertly crafted by artist Jason Shanaman.

 The Pongo Awards were first created and presented in November 2006 on the occasion of the Sumatran Orangutan Conference, Workshop and Summit, held in North Sumatra, Indonesia.
 Four Indonesians received the awards: The Minister of Forestry, M.S.
 Kaban for officially declaring Orangutan Caring Week in 2005, to Parliament Member and former Miss Indonesia, Angelina Sondakh for serving as “ambassador” for OUREI, to Mr. Ridhwan Effendi, Expert Staff to Ms. Sondakh for creating and overseeing the Orangutan Caring Clubs of Indonesia, and to Mr. Soedomo Mergonoto, Kapal Api Coffee, for providing the initial financial support to OUREI and consistent support to the Indonesian chapter, OUREI Indonesia.